 But so many people are reading the news! my friends proclaim, when I explain that digital media is going under.
 We’re all just at home, reading things online!
 But no one is paying for this content.
 It’s funded by advertisers.
 And not only do advertisers have less money now than before, but they don’t want their brands to appear alongside coronavirus stories – reading about a deadly outbreak of coronavirus in a care home is not likely to dispose you favourably towards a sofa from Made.com, or the new Honda Civic.
 By blacklisting words to do with coronavirus, in a period where all anyone wanted to do was read about coronavirus, advertisers effectively shut off revenue to digital-first publishers.
 The money has dried up.

 As I write this piece, I have a tab open on Twitter, where I can see journalists being laid off in real time.
 ‘Gutted to see so many dear friends losing their jobs today,’ one reads.
 A steady snuffing out of lights, all the blue-ticks going quietly into the night.
 Many of the people being laid off are my friends and former colleagues.
 I DM them on Twitter, commiserating, offering them moral support.
 I can’t offer them work, as much as I would like to.
 There’s barely enough of that to go around.

 Digital media will go first, but most journalists are on borrowed time.
-Only the most wily, ingenious, or ingratiating amongst us will survive.
+Only the most wily, ingenious, or ingratiating among us will survive.